This is the history of analog UHF television broadcasting (or at least, the parts of it worth telling).

 The roots of the site go back to 1999, when Clarke Ingram adapted the article "A Trail of Bleached Bones", written by Mike Dorner, Jr. of Metairie, Louisiana, from the May 1977 issue of VHF-UHF Digest, published by the Worldwide TV-FM DX Association.
 Dorner did not specify his sources for his original research, and he did not differentiate between formerly operating stations and unbuilt construction permits.
 The original adaptation was part of Clarke's DuMont Television Network historical website; he subsequently updated it using information he discovered, notably from several articles written by Robert B. Cooper, Jr., former editor of the Community Antenna Television Journal.

 In 2011 (and again in 2014) Los Angeles-based radio programming consultant K.M.
 Richards undertook a complete review of the Dorner list, verifying and correcting entries, as well as adding dozens of stations, the existence of which were apparently not known to Dorner (undoubtedly due to the lack of easy access to such reference material when he did his research).
-That list now comprises the "Channels" section of this website, and K.M. serves as content coordinator for this site.
+That list now comprises the "Channels" section of this website.

 As that second update was being finished, it became obvious that there were stations on the list whose stories could be told in greater detail than the footnotes provided, that there were articles on other sites which gave more information on individual stations than was possible in the footnotes, and that there was a plethora of photographs, station logos and test patterns, and the like that were practically begging to be seen by a wider and appreciative audience.
 Thus this website was born.